Sir David Adjaye: The Award-Winning Ghanaian-British Architect

-Sir David Adjaye’s star is ascendant and bright.
-The award-winning Ghanaian-British architect talks to us about climate, context, culture and community.
+Award-winning architect Sir David Adjaye talks to us about climate, context, culture and community.

 Unveiling his plans for the Africa Institute in Sharjah, UAE, last month, the lauded Ghanaian-British architect Sir David Adjaye has clearly been on a roll.
-Making his mark on places big and small around the globe, Adjaye could be a starchitect in the making.
+Making his mark on places big and small around the globe, Adjaye is a starchitect in the making.

 There have been prolific collaborations with contemporary artists; he also designed the 56th Venice Biennale, last year he completed the luminous Webster flagship in Los Angeles; and in 2016, Washington DC’s Smithsonian National Museum of African American History and Culture.
 Projects such as Oslo’s Nobel Peace Centre, Ruby City in Texas (with its striking angular crimson facade) or the bunker-like Mole House in Hackney (an artist studio and home) show the fearless intellect and elegance that are signatures of Adjaye’s style.